DataCloud-project/SIM-PIPE/README.md

 ```

 What these do:
-- `install.py`: installs prerequisites (Ansible, Docker, k3s on Linux; brew tools on macOS), adds you to the `docker` group, installs/updates the Helm chart with [charts/simpipe/values.yaml](charts/simpipe/values.yaml), and ensures required secrets.
+- `install.py`: installs prerequisites (Ansible, Docker, k3s on Linux; brew tools on macOS), installs/updates the Helm chart with [charts/simpipe/values.yaml](charts/simpipe/values.yaml), and ensures required secrets using your `KUBECONFIG` (falls back to `~/.kube/config` or `/etc/rancher/k3s/k3s.yaml` when they exist).
 - `start.py`: re-runs installer checks, ensures secrets, and waits for the cluster.
-On macOS it also starts Colima+Kubernetes; on Linux it expects your k3s cluster already running and readable.
+On macOS it also starts Colima+Kubernetes; on Linux it expects your cluster reachable via `KUBECONFIG` (no permissions are changed).

 Important:
-- If you were added to the `docker` group, log out/in (or restart your shell/WSL) before re-running `start.py`, otherwise kubeconfig access will fail.
-- The scripts expect kubeconfig at `/etc/rancher/k3s/k3s.yaml` and try to fix ownership (600).
-Override via `KUBECONFIG` if needed.
+- Set `KUBECONFIG` to point to your cluster.
+The scripts will fall back to `~/.kube/config` or `/etc/rancher/k3s/k3s.yaml` if they exist, but they no longer change kubeconfig permissions or add you to `docker`.

 Port-forward helper (optional, local dev):
 ```bash